 Interesting facts about Spanish food and drinks

-- Saffron is an important spice among others used in Spanish cuisine to provide the special taste and bright yellow colour to the Paella dish.
-Did you know that Spain is the worlds second largest producer of saffron?
+Saffron is an important spice among others used in Spanish cuisine to provide the special taste and bright yellow colour to the Paella dish.
+It was introduced to Spain by the Moors in the 8th or 9th century but is originally from Asia Minor.
+Did you know that currently Spain is the world’s second-largest producer of saffron?

-- In contradiction to popular believe that in Spain fish and seafood is all that counts, Spain is one of the highest meat-consuming countries per person in Europe.
-Even globally, Spain is within the top 15 countries of highest meat consumption per person per year.
+One of the more interesting food facts about Spain is that in contradiction to the popular belief that fish and seafood is all that counts, Spain is in fact one of the highest red meat-consuming countries per person in Europe.
+Even globally, Spain is within the top 15 countries of the highest meat consumption per person per year.

-- Spain is home to the oldest restaurant in the world, according to the Guiness Book of Records (counted as continuously operating).
+Spain is home to the oldest restaurant in the world, according to the Guinness Book of Records (counted as continuously operating).
 Established in 1725 and located close to the Plaza Mayor in Madrid, the restaurant Sobrino de Botín serves traditional Spanish food.
-Yes, I have eaten there, yes, their specialty is a meat dish, ‘cochinillo asado’ (roasted suckling pig) and yes, it’s good.
+Yes, I have eaten there, yes, their speciality is a meat dish, ‘cochinillo asado’ (roasted suckling pig) and yes, it’s good.

 Address: Sobrino de Botín, Calle de los Cuchilleros 17, 28005 Madrid

-- It is said that Spain has the highest amount of bars per inhabitant of any country in the European Union.
+It is said that Spain has the highest amount of bars per inhabitant of any country in the European Union.
 I don’t know for sure if this fact is true.
-I only know that you do see a lot of bars in Spain.
-When I lived in Madrid I had the feeling that literally every other house held a bar.
+I only know that you do see a lot of bars in Spain where you can try some of the best Spanish drinks.
+When I lived in Madrid I had the feeling that literally every second building contained a bar.

 Historical facts about Spain

-- Madrid is the capital of Spain since 1561.
-Prior to that date, Toledo was the capital city of the country until King Felipe II decided to move his court to Madrid.
+Madrid is the capital of Spain since 1561.
+Prior to that date, Toledo was the capital city of Spain until King Felipe II decided to move his court to Madrid.

-- Every two years in the town of Aínsa, the festival of ‘La Morisma’ is held which conmemorates the victory of the battle against the army of the Moors in 724.
+Every two years in the town of Aínsa, the festival of ‘La Morisma’ is held which commemorates the victory of the battle against the army of the Moors in 724.

 Spanish culture facts

-- Some of the most famous painters from the past centuries are from Spanish origin or lived in Spain, such as El Greco, Velázquez, Goya and more recent ones like Picasso, Dalí and Miró.
+Some of the most famous painters from the past centuries are of Spanish origin or lived in Spain, such as El Greco, Velázquez, Goya and more recent ones like Picasso, Dalí and Miró.